Hossein-Noroozpour/gx3d/README.md

 Blender plug-in for Gearoenix 3D file format.

+## License

+- Do not use it! :D
+- Do not even look at/in it! :|-
+- Unless your a recruiter or you want to assess me for a job.

 ## Rules:

 - Scene:

   - Its name starts with `scene-`.
-  - It have following fields:
+  - It has following fields:

     - Models
     - Cameras